-The summary of options defined in the CIRI protocol is in Table 1.
-It also indicates in which situations the option is mandatory (M) and in which other situations the option is optional (O).
+Table 4-3 summarizes the options defined for the CIRI protocol.
+The table also indicates in which situations the presence of the protocol option is mandatory (M) or optional (O); notes are indicated by square brackets.
 Options that can be included multiple times in a CIRI message are marked as "multiple."